formsort/oss/packages/react-embed/README.md

 This is a handy wrapper around [@formsort/web-embed-api](https://github.com/formsort/oss/tree/master/packages/web-embed-api).

+**Important note:** This package is intended for use in React web applications.
+If you're looking to embed Formsort flows in React Native applications, please see [React native embed guide](./ReactNativeEmbed.md).

 ## Installation

 Add `@formsort/react-embed` to your project by executing `yarn add @formsort/react-embed` or `npm install @formsort/react-embed`.